 Motorcycles and you together on the roads of Costa Rica

 A motorbike is for transport, right?
-Of course that doesn’t necessarily mean the transportation of people, who said it does?
-In Costa Rica, a motorbike could be used for transportation of about anything that comes to mind, as you can see in all the photos I’m posting in this blog, a picture is better than a thousand words.
+Of course, that doesn’t necessarily mean the transportation of people, who said it does?
+In Costa Rica, a motorbike could be used for transportation of about anything that comes to mind.
+You can see in all the photos I’m posting in this blog.
+A picture is better than a thousand words.

 But if parking was the only problem, I wouldn’t be writing this blog.
 While drivers in general in Costa Rica really don’t mind breaking any traffic laws, motorcycle riders just don’t have any respect for anybody or anything.
 They just do what suits them best and thanks to the Solo in Costa Rica Facebook I can show you best what I’m talking about.